ezz456CH/adsb-ezz456ch-xyz-api/README.md

 ### /api/v2/callsign

+Receive aircraft data by callsign.

+### /api/v2/circle

-Receive aircraft data by Callsign.
+Receive nearby aircraft data by latitude and longitude.

 ### /api/v2/closest

-Receive nearest aircraft data by latitude and longitude.
+Receive the nearest aircraft data by latitude and longitude.

 ### /api/v2/hex

+Receive aircraft data by hex.

+### /api/v2/reg

-Receive aircraft data by Hex.
+Receive aircraft data by registration (reg).

 ### /api/stats

 Receive data and status of your ADS-B receiver.

-## Usage (if you want to use it with your readsb server)
+## Usage (if you want to use it with your readsb server/decoder)

-For ADS-B or Mode-S data, it is designed to work with readsb --net-api-port.
+For ADS-B, MLAT, or Mode-S data, it is designed to work with readsb --net-api-port.
 You might need to edit /etc/default/readsb as follows:

 ```
 NET_OPTIONS="[...] --net-api-port unix:/run/readsb/api.sock"
 ```

 If you want to run this API, I recommend using pm2.
-I won't go into detail here.
+I won't go into installation details here.

 You may also need to edit the web server configuration to get JSON files for clients.json from /run/mlat-server/.

-## Example for lighttpd config for clients.json from /run/mlat-server/ and data/clients.json from readsb:
+## Example configuration for lighttpd to allow specific IP access for clients.json from /run/mlat-server/ and data/clients.json from readsb:

 ```
-# If you want to allow more IP access you can use | to add more IP access
+# If you want to allow more IP access you can use | to add more IPs
-# In this example data/aircraft.json, data/clients.json and every .json file in /mlat would be needed to access by allowed IP
+# In this example, data/aircraft.json, data/clients.json, and every .json file in /mlat would be accessible by allowed IPs
 $HTTP["URL"] =~ "^/(data/aircraft\.json|data/clients\.json|mlat/.*\.json)$" {
     $HTTP["remoteip"] !~ "^(127.0.0.1|123.123.123.123)$" {
         url.access-deny = ("")
     }
 }

-# /mlat-map/ and /sync/ are just used for mlat-coverage-map remove them if you didn't use
+# /mlat-map/ and /sync/ are used for mlat-coverage-map.
+Remove them if you don't use them.

 alias.url += (
     "/mlat-map/" => "/opt/table/syncmap/",